kanaigooding/kanaigooding.github.io/projects/recorddatabasecplusplus.md

 # All dates must be YYYY-MM-DD format!
 date: 2021-05-14
 labels:
-  - Javascript
-  - Meteor
+  - C++
-  - MongoDB
+  - VIM
-  - GitHub
+  - UNIX
-summary: A platform to prepare for technical interviews with challenging problems designed for ICS 314.
+summary: A database designed to store and sort user information.
 ---

 I developed a Record Database in C++.
 The database is based on a self-implemented singly linked list designed to store and sort information such as name, address, and account number.